madhu221b/uva-dl2-team11/blogpost.md

 TODO more discussion of the JK models?
 These are interesting because they are explicitly done to help oversmoothing.

-### Is performance correlated with increased importance of distant nodes?
+## 4.2 Influence Scores: Is performance correlated with increased importance of distant nodes?

-If the Pascal dataset was truly characterised by LRI, we should expect two things:
+If the PascalVOC-SP and COCO datasets was truly characterised by LRI, we should expect two things:
 - for models that treat distant nodes the same way as nearby ones (like transformers), we expect that the features of those distant nodes are important to the accuracy of their predictions.
 - for local architectures with $L$ total layers, we expect that the importance of nodes should be roughly equal for all nodes that are less than or equal $L$, and 0 after that.